dannyphillips/phillips-academy/README.md

 2. Create and assign tasks for your children
 3. Monitor task completion and progress
 4. View both list and weekly calendar views
+5. Sort tasks by name, points, or type for better organization

 ### For Children
 1. Access your personal dashboard
 2. View assigned tasks for the day or week
 3. Mark tasks as complete
 4. Track your progress through different view options
+5. Sort tasks by name, points, type, or completion status

 ## Developer Setup